 Saseongam was built in 544 by a Buddhist monk named Yeongi.
 The temple was named Saseongam, meaning “Four Saints Hermitage”, because it’s where four famous Buddhist monks meditated.
 The building containing a statue of Buddha is at the tip of the cliff, on a stone terrace made by pieces of the cliff rock, and this is why the structure looks like a pagoda and natural part of the cliff.
 The entire cliff looks as though it’s supporting the building like a gigantic stylobate, a feature that adds to the artistic value of the natural-looking structure.

 The Seokbulsa Temple, often referred to as one of Korea’s hidden gems, can be found just outside of Busan.
 The temple is a marvelous site that contains massive stone carvings as well as some rather impressive temple buildings.
 Seokbulsa temple may be a bit difficult to get to, but is often referred to as the most memorable temple experiences in all of Korea and very much worth the visit.
-From the massive stone carvings to the incredible views, Seokbulsa Temple just will not stop being impressive.
+From the massive stone carvings to the incredible views, Seokbulsa Temple is an impressive sight to behold.

-Located at the eastern foot of Jirisan Mountain, Daewonsa Temple was first built in 548 during the Silla Dynasty, but it remained closed for over a thousand years until it was renovated and made much bigger and named Daewon The temple is damaged during the Korean War and were abandoned for some time, but when the war was over the temple was rejuvenated and made even bigger.
+Located at the eastern foot of Jirisan Mountain, Daewonsa Temple was first built in 548 during the Silla Dynasty, but it remained closed for over a thousand years until it was renovated and made much bigger and renamed Daewon.
+The temple underwent a second renovation following damage sustained during the Korean War, further increasing its size.
 Located nearby are Geoyeonjeong and Gunjajeong Halls that are believed to have been the studying venue of scholars from old times.

 Daejeonsa temple is said to have been built by Great Monk Uisang in the 12th year of King Munmu’s reign.
 It was rebuilt in the 13th year of King Hyeonjong’s reign after a fire destroyed the original temple complex during the Imjin War.
-During work to renovate Bogwangjeon Hall in 1976, a text that had been put up with the ridge beams was found.
+During rennovation of the Bogwangjeon Hall in 1976, a text that had been put up with the ridge beams was found.
 Bogwangjeon Hall is a small building and its ceiling is in the form of the sharp symbol.
 A Birojanabul Buddhist statue is enshrined in the hall.

 Magoksa Temple was founded by Monk Jajangyulsa in 640, a representative temple of the Chungcheongnam-do Province.
-Magoksa is surrounded by a mountain and rivers curving a yin-yang shape.
-As much as the temple’s fame, the beauty of the surrounding mountains is renowned especially the area surrounded by Mt.
-Taehwasan, where Taegeukcheon River flows in the shape of the yin-yang.
-It is most beautiful during the springtime, when the cherry blossoms and magnolias fill the whole area.
+Magoksa is surrounded by a mountain and rivers curving into a yin-yang shape.
+This has become the temple’s claim to fame, as the beauty from the surrounding mountains is renowned, especially where Taegeukcheon River flows in the shape of the yin-yang.
+It is most beautiful during the springtime, when the cherry blossoms, sansuyu, and magnolias fill the whole area.

 Hwagyesa Temple, which falls under the Chogye Order of Korean Buddhism, is located at the foot of Mt.
 Samgaksan in Suyu-dong, Gangbuk-gu, Seoul.
 Although it is located in the city of Seoul, the beautiful surrounding mountains and landscapes create a serene atmosphere to escape urban life.
 It was built in 1522 AD by monk Shinwol.
 A small water spring, named Oktakcheon and located in the valley beside Hwagyesa Temple, is famous for supernatural healing powers of skin and stomach diseases.